skhlpss/f6-revision-topics/README.md

-# F6 Math untouched topics
+# F6 Math Untaught Topics

-This book is teaching material for untouched topics in Math of F6 students.
+This book is teaching material for untaught topics in Math for F6 students.